WHYAMERICASUCKS.COM

 Linked reporting for Environment

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
-This desk currently has 16 linked stories.
+Stories stay in the main feed and land back on the case page they belong to.
+This desk currently has 20 linked stories.

 Publishing Logic